Batch predictions

 Scheduled job execution

-Alternatively, you can use a short-hand version with datarobot.models.BatchPredictionJobDefinition.run_on_schedule() as such:
+Alternatively, use a shorthand version with datarobot.models.BatchPredictionJobDefinition.run_on_schedule():

 >>> import datarobot as dr